CMASCenter/cyclecloud-cmaq/docs/index.md

 ## Why might I need to use CycleCloud?

 The Azure CycleCloud may be configured to be the equivalent of a High Performance Computing (HPC) environment, including using job schedulers such as Slurm, running on multiple nodes using code compiled with Message Passing Interface (MPI), and reading and writing output to a high performance, low latency shared disk.
-The advantage of using the Azure CycleCloud command line interface is that the compute nodes can be easily scaled up or down to match the compute requirements of a given simulation.
+The advantage of using the slurm scheduler is that the number of compute nodes that will be provisioned can be adjusted to meet requirements of a given simulation.
 In addition, the user can reduce costs by using Spot instances rather than On-Demand for the compute nodes.
 CycleCloud also supports submitting multiple jobs to the job submission queue.

 Our goal is make this user guide to running CMAQ on a CycleCloud as helpful and user-friendly as possible.
 Any feedback is both welcome and appreciated.